Pokémon Go grass event guide: Get your Tangela, Meganium, and Sunflora FAST!

 Note: Bellosom and Sunflora don't spawn in the wild, like other Pokémon that require an Evolution Item to evolve.
 So, even though both are grass-type, you won't be able to catch them, even during this event.
 You'll need to get Sunkern and Oddish and Gloom, and Sun Stones, so you can evolve Bellosom and Sunflora.

-So, on the off chance you don't have gold in the Gardener medal...?
+Sounds like a great time to get gold in the Gardener medal for grass-types, doesn't it?

-You should make sure you get it by the end of the grass-type event, and the 1.3x catch bonus it will give you going forward!
+It does indeed!
+If by some chance you haven't gotten your grass-type Gardener gold yet, you should make sure you get it by the end of the grass-type event — and the 1.3x catch bonus it will give you going forward!

 How do you find Tangela?!